CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 2. Sets up `.gitignore` and `.gitattributes`
 3. Initializes git-crypt and exports the symmetric key
 4. Creates `env.template` by extracting the current `.env` and replacing host-specific values with `{{placeholders}}`
+5. Creates `wikis.yaml.template` by extracting wiki URLs from `config/wikis.yaml` and replacing them with `{{wiki_url_<id>}}` placeholders
-5. Creates `hosts.yaml` with this server as the first entry
+6. Creates `hosts.yaml` with this server as the first entry
-6. Creates `hosts/myserver/vars.yaml` with the actual values extracted from `.env` and admin password files
+7. Creates `hosts/myserver/vars.yaml` with the actual values extracted from `.env`, wiki URLs, and admin password files
-7. Converts user-installed extensions and skins to git submodules
+8. Converts user-installed extensions and skins to git submodules
-8. Makes an initial commit
+9. Makes an initial commit
-9. Pushes to the remote
+10. Pushes to the remote

 **Store the exported git-crypt key securely** — it is needed to unlock the repo on other servers and must never be committed to the repo.